acf-extended/ACF-Extended/readme.txt

 = ACF: Single Meta Save (Beta) =

-Compress all fields values from the current post, term & user into one single meta data.
+Compress all fields values from the current post, term or user into one single meta data.
 This process lighten the database load as values are saved and read from one single row.
-Once activated and after saving a post/term/user from the administration, all old meta data will be removed and packed together in a meta called `acf`.
+Once activated and after saving a post/term/user in the administration, all old meta data will be removed and packed together in a meta called `acf`.

 To monitor the process, it is possible to enable the "ACF Extended: Dev Mode" which will display all WP & ACF meta data on every Posts, Terms & Users.